sandeepsa1/dsa/01 Graph Theory/29-cycle-detection-sort-and-graph-properties/README.md

     - Decrease trust_count[a] by 1 (since a trusts someone else).
     - Increase trust_count[b] by 1 (since b is trusted by a).
 3. After processing all trust relationships, the town judge should be the person with trust_count[i] == n - 1, meaning they’re trusted by everyone else but trust no one themselves.

+### 5. Minimum Height Trees
+To find all possible root nodes of a minimum height tree (MHT) in a given tree with n nodes labeled from 0 to n−1, use a "topological trim" approach.
+This method progressively removes leaves (nodes with only one connection) from the graph until only one or two nodes remain.
+These nodes are the centers of the tree, which yield the minimum height when used as roots.

+#### Steps
+1. Edge Case: If n=1, the only node is the root of the minimum height tree.
+2. Initialize the Graph: Use an adjacency list to represent the tree, and record the degree (number of connections) of each node.
+3. Identify Initial Leaves: Collect all nodes with only one edge (these are the initial leaves).
+4. Topological Trimming:
+    - Iteratively remove the current leaves, reducing the degree of their neighboring nodes.
+    - Add any neighbors that become leaves (degree of 1) to the new leaves list.
+    - Repeat until only one or two nodes remain, which are the possible roots for minimum height trees.